Skip to main content

 }

-For details about handlers, see Implementing handlers with scripts below.
+For details on handlers, see Implementing Handlers with Scripts below.

-- If you want to make your extension multilingual, define a locale file named
+• If you want to make the extension multilingual, define a locale file named locale.{lang}.json for each localization language.